labianchin/12factor-en_US/presentation.md

 Scale out via the process model

 - Processes are a first class citizen
-- Adding more concurrency is a simple and reliable operation:
- - Share-nothing
- - Horizontally partitionable
 - Never daemonize or write PID files
 - Relies on OS process manager (upstart, systemd, launchd, foreman, ...) to:
  - Manage output streams